-Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2018 crop year.
+Growers are encouraged to visit their crop insurance agent soon to learn specific details for the 2019 crop year.
 A list of crop insurance agents is available at all USDA Service Centers and online at the RMA Agent Locator.
 Growers can use the RMA Cost Estimator to get a premium amount estimate of their insurance needs online.
-Learn more about crop insurance and the modern farm safety net at the RMA website.

 For more information about crop insurance and the modern farm safety net, visit the RMA website.

 USDA is an equal opportunity provider, employer and lender.
 To file a complaint of discrimination, write: USDA, Office of the Assistant Secretary for Civil Rights, Office of Adjudication, 1400 Independence Ave., SW, Washington, DC 20250-9410 or call (866) 632-9992 (toll-free customer service), (800) 877-8339 (local or federal relay), (866) 377-8642 (relay voice users).